A "journey of rebirth" at Yamagata's power spot, Dewa Sanzan Shrine.

 If you have weekdays off from work, it may be difficult to have holidays with your friends and family.
 But traveling alone is perfect for visiting the Dewa Sanzan shrines because you can walk at your own pace and take time to look at yourself!

-Take the bus to "Dewa Sanzan Shrine" and enjoy the "Time to Travel Solo?
+Take the bus to "Dewa Sanzan Shrine" and enjoy a "solo trip".

 All images are for reference only.